 Your bill should also include the terms and conditions of your tariff including any exit penalty.
 If you are on a fixed energy deal, you should be able to switch penalty-free up to 49 days before your tariff ends

 Can I get a refund if I’m in credit, even if I'm not switching?

 Yes – it’s your money and your energy supplier is required to pay it back to you if you request it.
 There’s no universal way to claim a refund.
 Some suppliers, for example, supply an online form where you can ask for your money to be returned to you – but a quicker way might be to get on the phone and ask.
 If you’re significantly in credit, you can also request your monthly direct debit amount be reviewed and lowered.

 The standing charge is a fixed daily cost of providing your home with both gas and electricity.
 It’s charged even if you don’t use any energy.
 There are only a few energy suppliers who don’t apply a standing charge.

 The energy price cap was introduced in January 2019 to limit the amount suppliers can charge those paying standard variable tariffs.

 The energy regulator Ofgem sets the price for the cap twice a year, and it changes in April and October each year.
-It was lowered on 1 April 2020 to £1,162 a year for the average dual-fuel customer who uses a typical amount of gas and electricity and pays by direct debit.
+In October 2021, it will increase by £139 to £1,277 for default tariff customers, and by £153 to £1,309 for prepayment meter customers.
+These figures are based on an average dual-fuel customer who uses a typical amount of gas and electricity.